os-popt/pop-lso/documents/api/competitive-swarm-optimizer.md

 * **optimizerOptions**: optimizer options, specified as a structure scalar with the following *six fields*:

-  * **maximumEvaluations** : maximum of function evaluations, specified as a positive integer scalar.
+  * **maximumEvaluations**: maximum of function evaluations, specified as a positive integer scalar.

-  * **seedPopulation**: random seed for the population initialization, specified as a non-negative scalar.
+  * **seedPopulation**: random seed for the population initialization, specified as a non-negative integer scalar.

   * **maximumRuntime**: maximum of allowable runtime (seconds), specified as a positive integer scalar.
 If no value is specified, then the default is `Inf`.